Last Updated on

 When you have been dealing with mild tooth sensitivity for a week or two, it’s a good idea to make an appointment with your dentist.
 If the sensitivity is more severe and you react to both hot and cold foods and drinks, make that appointment within a few days at most.
 Be prepared to answer some questions about the problem.
 For example, are your teeth sensitive all the time or just when you eat or drink?
 If the problem worse at night or during the day?
 Have you noticed that anything helps the problem or makes it worse?
 If you’re not sure if you grind your teeth at night, ask your spouse or partner.
 If you have badly receding gums or gum disease, you may need surgery to correct the problem.

 Your dentist can treat you in-office as well as recommend products you apply at home.
 The first step may be to apply a desensitizing agent to the teeth.
 In some cases, your dentist may recommend you massage the desensitizing agent into the gums.
 These products block the transmission of sensation from the teeth to the nerves and have lower abrasive qualities to help protect tooth enamel.
 A protective coating or sealant can cover the exposed tubes in the dentin.
 Fluoride varnishes and plastic resins are usually used in these products.
-Fluoride toothpastes, gels and mouthwash can decrease sensitivity.
+Fluoride toothpaste, gels, and mouthwash can decrease sensitivity.

 When It’s More Than Sensitivity

-Finally, people react differently to problems with their teeth.
+People react differently to problems with their teeth.
 What you consider mild sensitivity may put your sister over the edge.
 Nevertheless, there are some serious conditions that may begin subtly.
 It’s important to pay attention to your symptoms so you know if something’s changed.
 You don’t want to ignore a problem and wind up with something much more serious like an infection in the tooth root.
 If you have acute or throbbing pain, swollen or red gums or signs of infection such as drainage or a fever, it’s a dental emergency.
 See your dentist within 24 hours.
-Putting it off could mean you need more complex care, like a root canal, or could lose a tooth entirely.
+Putting it off could mean you need more complex care, like a root canal, or could lose a tooth entirely

 Contact us For a FREE Consultation